aklinker1/webext-core/docs/fake-browser/implemented-apis.md

 ## Reseting

-All of the implemented APIs store state of some kind in memory.
-When unit testing, we often want to reset all that state before each test so the tests are consistent.
+Implemented APIs store state in memory.
+When unit testing, we often want to reset all that state before each test so each test has a blank state.
 There are 3 ways to reset that in-memory state:

 1. Reset everything: `fakeBrowser.reset()`
 2. Reset just one API: `fakeBrowser.{api}.reset()`
 3. Call `fakeBrowser.{api}.on{Event}.removeAllListeners()` to remove all the listeners setup for an event

-::info
+:::info
 All the reset methods are synchronous
 :::